 4. Torre de Belém (Belem Tower)

-We didn't get tickets to go up the tower cos it wasn't particularly high but for those who would enjoy exploring the gothic tower, a combination ticket with the Jeronimos Monastery would save you some money.
+I didn't get a ticket to go up the tower cos it wasn't particularly high but for those who would enjoy exploring the gothic tower, a combination ticket with the Jeronimos Monastery would save you some money.

 And that's about it!